brotatotes/bht-automation/bht gen 3/Matthew/Chapter 13/Matthew 13 48 bht.md

 # Matthew 13:48 Commentary Help Text

 ## BHT:
-The separation of the righteous and the wicked is a deliberate and judicial process that will take place once the number of the elect is complete.
-This separation is depicted by casting away the worthless fish, representing the removal of the wicked.
-We are warned against rushing this discernment, as it is God's prerogative.
-Ultimately, there will only be two categories: the children of God and those destined for judgment.
-The preaching of the Gospel will cease, and the righteous will enter Christ's eternal kingdom, while the wicked will face a burning punishment.
+The separation and judgment will not occur until the number of the elect is complete.
+This highlights the deliberateness with which this final separation will be made.
+The bad or worthless fish will be cast away, symbolizing those who lack grace and righteousness despite their profession of religion.
+The caution is given against hasty attempts at separating before the Church has finished its work, as discernment is not within our jurisdiction.
+Ultimately, there are only two classes - the children of God and those destined for eternal punishment described later.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: